ibm-cloud-docs/watson-knowledge-studio/create-advanced-rules-model.md

     1. In the **Extractors** pane, right-click an extractor category, or right-click a single view under an extractor category.
 Click **Export**.
     1. If you want the model to be able to analyze HTML content and output spans over the HTML tags in {{site.data.keyword.nlushort}}, select **Enable Detagging**.
     1. Enter the **Name of file**, then click **OK**.

+### Uploading an advanced rules model to other services
+{: #uploading-to-other-services}

+After you export an advanced rules model, you can upload it to {{site.data.keyword.nlushort}}.
+See the following page for more details.

+- {{site.data.keyword.nlushort}}: [Customizing > Analyzing text with advanced rules (Beta)](https://cloud.ibm.com/docs/services/natural-language-understanding?topic=natural-language-understanding-customizing#advanced-rules)